How to make the most of that Instant Pot you just bought

 The most important buttons to know are "Sauté," which (as you might expect) lets you sauté things in the pot, and the aforementioned "Manual" or "Pressure Cooker" function.
 The rest are pretty superfluous, with the exception of "Keep Warm," "Cancel" and non-pressure cooker functions like the "Slow Cooker" or "Yogurt" (which helps maintain the cultured milk at a specific temperature).

-Add at least ½ a cup of liquid, and don't go over the maximum
+Add at least half a cup of liquid, and don't go over the maximum

 One of the things you'll learn about pressure cooking is that you don't need to add as much liquid like you would in regular recipes.
 But you'll still need to add some liquid because the pressure cooker requires some moisture to build that pressure.
 Otherwise, the Instant Pot could overheat and show an "OvHT" error on the display.
 On the other hand, you shouldn't fill it up beyond two-thirds capacity, which is handily marked on the inside of the inner pot.
 The Instant Pot probably won't explode on you -- it has a lot of safety features to prevent that -- but you probably shouldn't test its boundaries.